alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

     In order to ensure that the `dotnet test` command is executed multiple times concurrently within the same terminal add an `&` at the end of the command to run it in the background.
 ```

-For example, let's say we want to run a set of tests on all apps started on Windows 11 (the exact platform version is displayed in the green popup and in AltTester® Desktop).
+Ex1.
+Let's say we want to run a set of tests on all apps started on Windows 11 (the exact platform version is displayed in the green popup and in AltTester® Desktop).
 For that, use the following code snippet:

 ```eval_rst
 .. tabs::